wesbos/Intermediate-React-Workshop/notes/09 - Search.md

 First thing we need to do is get a list of the notes.
 We could use the Consumer render prop here, but instead lets practice writing HOC.

-create a new `lib/withNotes.js` component and lets talk thorugh this:
+create a new `lib/withNotes.js` component and lets talk through this:

 ```JSX
 import { NoteConsumer } from '../components/NoteProvider';